 A Guide to Teeth Whitening

-If that sparkle is missing from your teeth every time you look in the mirror, it’s time for some teeth whitening.
-For some people, teeth whitening is regarded as a purely cosmetic exercise, almost implying that the exercise is not necessary.
+If that sparkle is missing from your smile every time you look in the mirror, it’s time to visit our dentists in Dearborn, MI & Brownstown for teeth whitening.
+For some people, whitening is regarded as a purely cosmetic dental exercise, almost implying that the exercise is not necessary.
 This is only true if you disregard the trauma that teeth discoloration drags along with it which includes heightened self-consciousness, loss of confidence and self-doubt.
 A simple process of teeth whitening will alleviate all these ailments and restore that smile you once effortlessly displayed without any fear or reservation.

 Why do teeth become discolored?

-The first step to the teeth whitening guide is learning why teeth end up losing their whiteness in the first place.
+The first step is learning why teeth end up losing their whiteness in the first place.
 One of the reasons a tooth turns yellow or grayish is the advancement in age.
-Aside from age, other reasons for teeth discoloration include exposure to too much fluoride, injuring a tooth, genetics and exposing the teeth to foods and drinks that stain.
+Aside from age, other reasons for discoloration include exposure to too much fluoride, injuring a tooth, genetics and exposing the teeth to foods and drinks that stain.

 Things to know before considering teeth whitening

-Before you consider teeth whitening, you want to consider the following;
+Before you consider whitening, you want to consider the following;

 Begin with healthy teeth